catharinamoral/catharinamoral/README.md

 - 🌱 I’m currently learning SCRUM and DevOps
 - 👯 I’m looking to collaborate on projects for the inclusion of women in technology
-- 📫 How to reach me: catharina.moral@gmail.com or [Twitter](https://twitter.com/devcatota)
+- 📫 How to reach me: catharina.moral@gmail.com
 - 😄 Pronouns: she/her
 - :heart_eyes_cat: Key words: Education, Creativity, Innovation